EQEmu/eqemu-docs-v2/docs/server/installation/server-installation-windows.md

 The installer will do a few things for you at the end

-* Open up your **install_config.yml** this is all of the inputs you provided to the installer or randomly generated passwords created during the install process.
+* Open up your **install_config.yml** this is all the inputs you provided to the installer or randomly generated passwords created during the install process.
 You can use this file to reference your passwords and other information.
 * Opens up Spire web service in your default browser.
 This is a web service that allows you to manage your server.
 You can use this to start/stop/restart your server, edit content, manage accounts, manage zones, and more.
 Spire is continually ever evolving and is the recommended way to manage your server.
 * Opens up the server folder in your file explorer.
 This is where all of your server files are located.
 You can use this to edit configuration files, add custom content, and more.